 Handwoven from native wool on a cotton foundation, the rug presents a beautifully balanced color palette including pale purple, deep brown, rich red, soft ivory, gray, and black.
 The central field is framed by a bold zigzag border, accentuating the vibrancy and movement of the central diamond motifs.
 Each element is infused with cultural meaning, as Navajo weavers often encode stories, cosmological beliefs, and tribal symbolism within their geometric patterns.

-- Material: Wool on a cotton foundation with natural dyes
+Material: Wool on a cotton foundation with vegetable dyes